 Step 10: Hang the Closet Door

 Hang the door in place on the studs and header plate.
 Add shims as needed to make it plumb and fasten it to the studs with screws or finishing nails.
-But open and close the door first to test its operation before fastening to the studs.

 Step 11: Finish the Drywall